skyrim-multiplayer/skymp/skyrim-platform/tools/plugin-example/README.md

 If you installed Skyrim Platform using a mod manager, find and click on the Skyrim Platform mod.

-Next, open the mod in the file syste:
+Next, open the mod in the file system:

 - Vortex: `Open in File Manager`
 - Mod Organizer 2: `Open in Explorer`